New Jersey Dog Bite Lawyer

 Founded in 1929, the law firm of Blume Forte Fried Zerres & Molinari has served injured clients in New Jersey for nearly eight decades.
 We’re proud to say we’ve secured more than $320 million in settlements and verdicts for our clients; allowing them to get the medical care they need and be justly compensated for their injuries.
 Our attorneys specialize in cases surrounding complex legal and medical issues.
 Fourteen of our attorneys hold a prestigious professional certification by the Supreme Court of New Jersey as Civil Trial Attorneys.

-If you or someone you love was seriously injured in a dog attack, contact an experienced New Jersey personal injury lawyer at Blume Forte Fried Zerres & Molinari at 973-845-4421 today to protect your rights and receive a no-cost consultation on your case.
+If you or someone you love was seriously injured in a dog attack, contact an experienced New Jersey dog bite lawyer at Blume Forte Fried Zerres & Molinari at 973-845-4421 today to protect your rights and receive a no-cost consultation on your case.

 Frequently Asked Questions About New Jersey Dog Bite Injuries